Enhancement of Rural Connectivity by Recycling TV Towers with Massive MIMO Techniques: Mapping to a real case

 \section{Mapping to a real case}

 In this section, we map the obtained results to the case of a rural area in Ethiopia.
 We consider the area depicted in Fig.~\ref{fig:EthRuralCov}.
 This rural area is at the borders of Ethiopia, specifically between latitude: $10^{\circ}30'$N- $12^{\circ}$N, and longitude $35^{\circ}$E-$36^{\circ}$E. Fig.~\ref{fig:EthRuralCov} shows the population density per km$^2$, denoted by $p$, and the location of legacy cellular BSs and TV towers inside this area.
 The population density is obtained from Facebook/Meta density population data~\cite{Facebook}.
 The total number of people in this area is about $200,000$ people.
 The locations and types of cells (3G/4G) are obtained from~\cite{celldata} and the locations of TV towers are obtained from \cite{TVdata}.

-From Fig.~\ref{fig:EthRuralCov}, it is clear that: \begin{enumerate} \item A large part of the considered area is not covered by any 3G BS.
-Legacy BSs are located in some places with high population density. \item 4G BSs are not available in the considered area. \item Some TV towers are available. \end{enumerate}
+From Fig.~\ref{fig:EthRuralCov}, it is clear that: 1) A large part of the considered area is not covered by any 3G BS.
+2) Legacy BSs are located in some places with high population density.
+3) 4G BSs are not available in the considered area.
+4) Some TV towers are available in the considered area.

 In order to assess the benefit of recycling TV towers for connectivity, we also plot in Fig.~\ref{fig:EthRuralCov} the coverage circles around legacy BSs and TV tower BSs when both use MU mMIMO.
 The favored frequency for propagation, i.e., $f_c = 700$~MHz is considered.
-The percentage of active users from the population is between $1\%$ and $2\%$, identified as a loaded scenario for rural areas~\cite{osoro2021techno}.
-In practice, this value depends on the adoption rate of Internet service and the percentage of active users.
+The percentage of active users from the population is between $1\%$ and $2\%$, identified as a loaded scenario for rural areas~\cite{feltrin2021potential,osoro2021techno}.
+In practice, this value depends on the adoption rate of Internet service, the served traffic per user, and the percentage of active users.
+Note that temporal traffic aspects are note considered in our work.
 From Fig.~\ref{fig:EthRuralCov}, we can conclude that a substantial increase in the covered area is seen by recycling TV towers.
 Indeed, the actual cellular network can cover only $9,000$~persons out of the total population of $200,000$ even when using MU mMIMO.
 This represents $4.5\%$ of the total population.
 By recycling TV towers for communication, $19,500$ more persons can be covered in the considered scenario, and the percentage of covered persons reaches $14.25\%$.